 I was a little taken aback at first because the recipe they gave me made four gallons of granola.
 Now, I do love granola, but I just don’t need 4 gallons of granola on hand.

-So, I finally sat down one day and crunched the numbers to pair it down to a recipe that makes about 8 cups – the perfect size for my first try (and any normal person, I assume)!
+So, I finally sat down one day and crunched the numbers to pare it down to a recipe that makes about 8 cups – the perfect size for my first try (and any normal person, I assume)!

-The sweetness in this coconut sesame seed granola recipe comes from orange juice, so you should expect an orange flavor when you make this recipe.
+The sweetness in this coconut granola recipe comes from orange juice, so you should expect an orange flavor when you make this recipe.
 I’m not always big on orange flavors, but I do always love cranberry and orange, so this is still a win in my book!

 And now I’m enjoying it every morning!
 It’s so tasty.
 I’ve had so many failed homemade granola attempts in my life that I’m elated this recipe worked out so well.
 There are a decent amount of ingredients, but the recipe is really easy to follow otherwise…